AKSarav/YamlQL/docs/concepts/schema-transformation.md

 2. **Column Names**:
    - Simple fields: Field name (e.g., `name`)
    - Nested fields: Parent_Child (e.g., `resources_limits_cpu`)
-   - Special characters replaced with underscore
+   - **Special Character Sanitization**: Any characters that are not valid in unquoted SQL identifiers (like spaces, periods, and hyphens) are replaced with underscores.
+For example, a YAML key `service-name` becomes the column `service_name`.
-   - Case preserved
+   - Case is preserved.

 3. **Special Columns**:
    - `_id`: Primary key for child tables